ivan-jaramillo/ivan-jaramillo/README.md

 ## Hobbies

-The mind and body must well-kept to function properly.
+The mind and body must be well-kept to function properly.
 When I'm not working on a project or studying, I do weight-lifting, American Boxing, Muay Thai, and Brazilian Jiu-Jitsu.

 ## Education